dowlinglab/idaes-hvacr-cycles/README.md

 `simple_refridgeration3.ipynb`
 * Refactored to use `vapor_compression.py`
 * Sensitivity analysis shows the model is brittle
+* TODO: subcool and superheat by 3 deg C
 * TODO: clean up/streamline initialization routine such that the user just speficies two temperatures
 * TODO: Try CoolProp too
 * TODO: try other refrigerants